TommyJackson85/band-website/README.md

 In general, having external links on the footer and header will allow the user to have consistent access to them.

+##### Future changes

-In the future, I might add more pages to the website, which means I will add more page links to the footer.
+In the future, I might add more pages to the website, which means I will add more page links to the header.
 With this in mind.
-I might have to remove the band image from the header to allow more space
+I might have to remove the band image from the header to allow more space for page links.

 - Feature 1 - allows users X to achieve Y, by having them fill out Z
 - ...

-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 #### Home Page

-The home page page will consist of three columns:
+The home page page consists of three columns:
 - (a) A promotion of two songs from their latest album
 - (b) A list of tour dates
 - (c) A main section (class-"main-section") which is largest part of the page and will have varied content.

-(a) and (b) will be stacked on top of each other.
+(a) and (b) are stacked on top of each other.
-On small screens they will be below the main section but on larger screens they will be pushed to the right like they are a side bar.
+On small screens they are below the main section but on larger screens they are pushed to the right as a side bar.

-The top of the main section will have a video promotion to promote the band's tour.
-This is so fans are immediately aware of the tour.
+The top of the main section has a video promotion to promote the band's tour.
+This is for fans to be immediately aware of the tour.
-Below the video will be a very description of the band and the website, this is for new potential fans to be introduced to the band.
+Below the video is a brief description of the band and the website.
+This is for new potential fans to be introduced to the band.
-Then below the description will be a list of the band members in the band, which is also for new potential fans.
+Then below the description is a list of the band members in the band, which is also for new potential fans aswell as regular fans.

-The new songs promotion and tour dates list will be stacked on top pf each other.
+The new songs promotion and tour dates list are stacked on top of each other.
-All three sections will have different background colours to keep them separate.
+All three sections have different background colours to keep them separate.

 I am trying to make the home page as random as possible, while also providing as much previews and important fan content.
 I got the inspirations from other band websites, such as Metallicas and Iron Maidens, which both also had a 'random content' feel.

-For the tour guide list, I used Metallica's tour guide list as a guide on text sizes and designs.
+For the tour guide list, I used [Metallica's tour guide](https://www.metallica.com/tour/) list as a guide on text sizes and designs.

 ##### Future changes
 I may add other content, such as fan art and music videos the home page.
 I will either put it on the main section or in the form of another side bar column.